loginscripts.info

 2. In this example login script, "echo" is used to append the new variable to a file called "result.txt" which will be found in the system drive (c:\ usually).
 This allows you to check whether the script is working correctly.

 Note: There are two entries for Vista, as the version code changed in a service pack.
+Windows 10 used 6.4 in early previews, but this has now changed to 10.x

 You will replace the second part with your own commands, which are operating system dependant.